Albert del Rosario

-Albert Ferreros del Rosario (born November 14, 1939) is a Filipino diplomat.
-He was the Secretary of Foreign Affairs of the Philippines from 2011 to 2016.
+Albert Ferreros del Rosario Sr. (November 14, 1939 – April 18, 2023) was a Filipino businessman, diplomat, and government official.
+He served as the secretary of foreign affairs of the Philippines from 2011 to 2016 under the Benigno Aquino III administration.
+During his tenure as foreign minister, he was notable for representing the Philippines in a case against China's claim of the South China Sea under the United Nations Convention on the Law of the Sea.

-Background
+Prior to serving foreign affairs secretary, he was chair of the Philippine Stratbase Consultancy and the Makati Foundation for Education and served as the ambassador of the Philippines to the United States from 2001 to 2006 during the Gloria Macapagal Arroyo administration.

+Early life

-Albert del Rosario was born in Manila on November 14, 1939, to Luis del Rosario and Amparo Ferreros.
-His great grandmother Teresa Sempio was a sister of Felipa Sempio, the mother of Gregorio del Pilar.
+Albert Ferreros del Rosario was born in Manila on November 14, 1939, to Luis del Rosario and Amparo Ferreros.
+His great-grandmother Teresa Sempio was a sister of Felipa Sempio, the mother of Gregorio del Pilar.
 His grandfather, Judge Simplicio Sempio del Rosario, was a delegate to the Malolos Congress.

 Del Rosario graduated from Xavier High School in New York and subsequently attended college at New York University, graduating with a degree in Economics.
 In 2006, he was inducted into the Xavier High School Hall of Fame.

+Del Rosario was the uncle of actor, martial artist, and former Makati congressman Monsour del Rosario.

+Political career

+During Corazon Aquino's presidential term, del Rosario would accompany her on state visits to the United States.

+Before entering politics, del Rosario was on the board of several companies.
+He was chair of the Philippine Stratbase Consultancy and the Makati Foundation for Education.
+He was also president of Gotuaco, Del Rosario Insurance Brokers, and Philippine Telecommunications Investment Corp.

-Before being appointed by Benigno Aquino III to the Secretary of Foreign Affairs post, del Rosario was the Philippine Ambassador to the United States under then-President Gloria Macapagal Arroyo from 2001 to 2006.
-He stepped down after disagreements with the Arroyo government.
-He reportedly opposed the hiring of more lobby groups for the Philippine government and had cautioned the Arroyo government on its move to declare emergency rule in 2006, following reported threats to national security.
+Before being appointed by Benigno Aquino III to the secretary of foreign affairs post, del Rosario was the Philippine ambassador to the United States under then-President Gloria Macapagal Arroyo from 2001 to 2006.
+He stepped down to return to the private sector.
 In 2008, he wrote that he could not defend the emergency rule to Washington since it was "unjustifiable".

-On September 15, 2014, del Rosario was awarded the Tanging Dangal Award (Gawad Dangal na Lipi), the highest recognition given to a Bulakenyo who demonstrated outstanding contributions to society. del Rosario's family hails from Bulakan, Bulacan.